openmrs/openmrs-distro-referenceapplication/package/README.md

 `target/openmrs-distro-package/openmrs-distro-package-$version.zip`

 Package contents:
-* `microfrontends_config/`
+* `spa_config/`

-<br/>The Configuration for Micro Frontends.
+  The Configuration for OpenMRS frontend.
 * `openmrs_modules/`

-<br/>The required set of OpenMRS modules.
+  The required set of OpenMRS modules.
 * `openmrs_config/`

-<br/>The OpenMRS bespoke configuration (more [here](https://github.com/mekomsolutions/openmrs-config-haiti)) to be processed by the [Initializer module](https://github.com/mekomsolutions/openmrs-module-initializer).
+  The OpenMRS local configuration (more [here](https://github.com/mekomsolutions/openmrs-config-haiti)) to be processed by the [Initializer module](https://github.com/mekomsolutions/openmrs-module-initializer).
 * `openmrs_core/`

-<br/>The target version of OpenMRS Core.
+  The target version of OpenMRS Core.

 ----